 Image courtesy of RedLerilles.com

 Lafayette is home to several excellent swimming pools that are available to out-of-town guests.
 Grab a day pass to Red Lerilles, the largest health club in the South.
 For $15 a day per person, you’ll have access to five different pools, including two heated indoor pools.
-But the main attraction is the family pool complete with zero-entry, a lazy river with inflatable tubes, a mushroom waterfall, and exhilarating spiraling water slide.
+But the main attraction is the family pool complete with zero-entry, a lazy river with inflatable tubes, a mushroom waterfall, and an exhilarating spiraling water slide.
 Wee ones will enjoy the splash park and wading pool, while adults can take advantage of the Cold Plunge, a small 60-degree pool designed to help relieve inflammation and stimulate blood circulation.
 Pools are open daily, with water features available at the family pool only when lifeguards are on duty from mid-April through mid-September.

 Image courtesy of CityClubAtRiverRanch.com/

-Guests of the Carriage House, an upscale suite hotel, receive access to the exclusive amenities of City Club of River Ranch.
+Guests of the Carriage House, an upscale suite hotel, receive access to the exclusive amenities from the City Club of River Ranch.
 The adventure starts with a walk through the pedestrian-only tunnel to the swimming pool.
 Big kids can spend the afternoon floating on the lazy river and playing volleyball, while smaller children can frolic around the zero-entry wading pool and splash pad or take a leisurely trip down the waterslide.
 The pool is open daily from May to Labor Day, and in the off-season, the pool is open only on weekends, though water features and lifeguards may not be available.

+Looking for a place to stay overnight with great pool options?
 DoubleTree by Hilton features an outdoor swimming pool overlooking the Vermilion River for relishing and relaxing after a busy day.
 Home2Suites by Hilton and SpringHill Suites, which are conveniently located near Lafayette’s shopping, dining, attractions and community sports complexes, also include outdoor pools.

 Have fun and stay cool out there!